BayLibre/POWERCI/scripts/lab-setup/lab-setup.md

 ## Setup serial/ssh access ##

-Serial access is done via conmux, a console access multiplexor.
+Serial access is done via conmux by default, a console access multiplexor.
 This is a telnet like tool but it permit multiple accesses to device at same time.

 more information on conmux: <http://autotest.readthedocs.io/en/latest/main/remote/Conmux-OriginalDocumentation.html>

+But it is possible to work with telnet with option: `--type ser2net`

 The pre-requisite element is a device-type config in lava-dispatcher/device-types As per <http://127.0.1.1/static/docs/known-devices.html>

 To setup the serial/ssh access with the needed config file automatically created, just launch
 ```
-$ create-conmux.sh -c
+$ create-serial.sh -c
 ```
 -c option will clear the ttyUSB devices connected.
 It will ask you to unplug every ttyUSB before processing.

 After a while and some question, if process end successfully, you should have:

   * [your board].conf under /etc/lava-dispatcher/devices/
-  * [your board].cf under /etc/conmux/
+  * [your board].cf under /etc/conmux/ if conmux used by default
-  * cu-loop script under /usr/local/bin
+  * cu-loop script under /usr/local/bin if conmux used by default
+  * /etc/ser2net.con modified with new port for your devices if ser2net used instead of conmux
   * check that your boards are detected as usb device
   * link acme and board under tests to right ttyUSB devices.
   * /etc/hosts modified with hostname.local

+if conmux is used (default), you can check:
   * conmux well started with our devices:

 ```